e2mc/e2mc.github.io/index.md

 ---
 layout: page
-title: E=MC²
+title: e2mc's blog
-tagline: e2mc's blog
+tagline: code on the left while poem on the right
 ---
 {% include JB/setup %}